Raouché

 Raouché (الروشة) is a residential and commercial neighborhood in Beirut, Lebanon.
 It is known for its upscale apartment buildings, numerous restaurants, and cliff-side cafés that line Avenue de Paris, which forms part of the Corniche Beirut.

 Off the coast of Raouché, there is a natural landmark called the Pigeons' Rock (also known as the Rock of Raouché), consisting of two rock formations.

 Etymology

-Some historians believe that the word "raouché" derives from the Aramaic word rosh or Arabic word ras, both meaning head.
-Other historians argue that it is a corruption of the French word roche (rocher), meaning rock.
+The word raouche comes from the French word “rocher”, which means rock.

 History

 The shores near Raouché have yielded the area's oldest evidence of human existence, flints and basic stone tools, which are displayed in the American University of Beirut Archaeological Museum.

 Present status

 The area adjacent to Raouché, called 'Dalieh', is presently in the process of being sold to real-estate developers.
 A campaign was started early 2014 against the privatization of Raouché and the adjacent area-called al-Dalieh-which was initially titled "The last that remains".

+In September 2025, the rock was used as a backdrop for an illuminated projection by Hezbollah of its former leaders Hassan Nasrallah and Hashem Safieddine to commemorate their assassinations by Israel in 2024, prompting criticism from prime minister Nawaf Salam.